hlavki/solr-unique-suggester/README.md

 For example if `idValuePattern` value is defined as `TC` then key consists from values of term field and context field.

+Value of key is concatenated, hashed by murmur3 algorithm and then stored to index.

 Example of usage:

 For example you have multiple organizations with employees and you want to suggest names per organization: